-The Pharmacy Guild of Australia (The Guild) administers programmes and services provided under the Sixth Community Pharmacy Agreement (6CPA) on behalf of the Australian Government Department of Health.
+The Pharmacy Guild of Australia (The Guild) administers programs and services provided under the Sixth Community Pharmacy Agreement (6CPA) on behalf of the Australian Government Department of Health.

-These functions require the Guild to collect personal information so as to either allow the programmes to operate or for services to be provided.
+These functions require the Guild to collect personal information so as to either allow the programs to operate or for services to be provided.

 The Guild is bound by the Privacy Act 1988 (Privacy Act) which legislate the way the Guild collects, stores, provides access to, uses and discloses personal information.